SELLING A CAR

 Preparing your car for sale

-There are some things you can do right now to improve your chances of selling your car faster and at a better price:
+There are some things you can do to improve your chances of selling your car faster and at a better price:

-And if you’ve not been previously insured with Suncorp Insurance and you’re trading in your vehicle, you can use the link below to get a quote for your new vehicle in just a few minutes.
+If you’ve not been previously insured with Suncorp Insurance and you’re trading in your vehicle, you can get a quote for your new vehicle in just a few minutes.

 Read more: